SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_sales_analysis_3-transformation_flows/dsp_sales_analysis_3-transformation_flows.md

     ![Transformation Flow - Graphical View Transform](./images-dsp_sales_analysis_3-transformation_flows/DSP_TF_GV_Transform.png)

 3. Now you are in the **Graphical View Editor**.
+Search for the local table `Sales Document Item (LT)` (`SAP_SD_IL_C_SALESDOCUMENTITEMDEX_1_Delta`) and drag it into the editor.

    ![Transformation Flow - Source Table](./images-dsp_sales_analysis_3-transformation_flows/DSP_TF_SourceTable.png)

 4. You have various different possibilities to add nodes for transformations to this view.
-To demonstrate the functionality of the transformation flow, create a new `Currency Conversion` Column.
+Create a new `Currency Conversion` Column.

    ![Transformation Flow - Source Table](./images-dsp_sales_analysis_3-transformation_flows/DSP_TF_CC.png)

-5. Name the new column `CC_CostAmount`.
-In **Currency Properties**, set source amount to `CostAmount`, steps to `Shift`, source currency to `TransactionCurrency`, target currency to `SalesOrganizationCurrency`and reference date to `SalesDocumentDate`.
+5. Name the new column `Net Value of the Order Item in Company Code Currency` (business name) and `NETAMOUNT_CC_CUR` (technical name).
+In **Currency Properties**, set source amount to `NetAmount` (this is the net value of the order item in document currency), steps to `Convert`, source currency to `TransactionCurrency`, target currency to `Currency`and reference date to `SalesDocumentDate`.
 We calculate the converted source amount for new records added to the source table.

     ![Transformation Flow - Source Table](./images-dsp_sales_analysis_3-transformation_flows/DSP_TF_CC_1.png)